Title: Management of NYU Network Infrastructure Resources Policy

 Effective Date: December 9, 2011

-Issuing Authority: Executive Vice President for Finance and Information Technology; Vice President for Information Technology and Chief Information Technology Officer for NYU New York
+Issuing Authority: Executive Vice President for Finance and Information Technology; Vice President, Information Technology & Chief Information Technology Officer

-Responsible Officer: Executive Vice President for Finance and Information Technology; Vice President for Information Technology and Chief Information Technology Officer for NYU New York
+Responsible Officer: Executive Vice President for Finance and Information Technology; Vice President, Information Technology & Chief Information Technology Officer

 In order to ensure the smooth and reliable operation of the University network, NYU has delegated to Information Technology Services (ITS) the responsibility to manage and provision certain network resources for the University.
 These resources are collectively referred to as Network Infrastructure Resources.
 The list of these resources is detailed under "Specifications," below.